-The client segment is defined as the location that users are connected into, allowing them to obtain or retrieve data from the application that resides on the server farm.
-The users have connected personal computers (PC) to a local external switch or an integrated switch/router.
-As the user opens a browser and provides the URL that points to the application residing on the server, the data is sent from the PC to the switch.
+The client segment is defined as the location into which users are connected that allows them to obtain or retrieve data from the application that resides on the server farm.
+Users have connected personal computers (PC) to a local external switch or an integrated switch and router.
+When a user opens a browser and provides a URL that points to the application residing on the server, the data is sent from the PC to the switch.
 The switch forwards the data to the router that connects to the wide area network (WAN).